TheColvinCo/nodejs-messenger/README.md

     commands: [
       {
         eventName: 'blom.accounting.1.command.order.syncronize_order', // The event which the built-in command subscribers will subscribe it
-        handlerPath: 'server/events/orders/command/SyncronizeOrderCommandHandler.js', // The handler which will be invoke passing their Command as argument
+        handlerFactory: () => new SyncronizeOrderCommandHandler(), // The handler which will be invoke passing their Command as argument
+        commandPath: 'server/events/orders/command/SendOrderNotificationCommand.js' // The command path
       },
       // <--- Other commands goes here
     ],